 Venues have a competitive advantage in reaching their audience.

-Event spaces, live music venues, theaters or other ticket-issuing organizations have email lists of participants that is far more comprehensive compared to those of companies in other sectors.
-On the other hand, the real question is whether they make good use of that information.
+Event spaces, live music venues, theatres or other ticket-issuing organisations have email lists of participants far more comprehensive than companies in other sectors.
+On the other hand, the real question is whether they use that information well.

 How do venues differentiate themselves?

-The answer in this case is quite simple: making connections with customers through targeted communication and segmentation through data.
+The answer, in this case, is quite simple: making connections with customers through targeted communication and segmentation through data.
 How do they gather this data?
 By directly engaging and asking questions to customers.
-The case with Drom epitomizes the gains of such differentiation.
+The case with Drom epitomises the gains of such differentiation.

 Connect and understand

-Using Poltio's platform, Drom started communicating with its customers with a completely new approach.
-In addition to creating an engaged community of regulars, "Friends of Drom", the venue started to receive a whole new level of customer data and feedback through tests with prizes.
+Using Poltio’s platform, Drom started communicating with its customers with a new approach.
+In addition to creating an engaged community of regulars, “Friends of Drom”, the venue received a new level of customer data and feedback through tests with prizes.
 This new communication channel allowed them to:

 • Ask for input and receive the most relevant feedback,

 • Offer benefits like meet and greet events or discounts to create an actual sense of community,